 The preparation of the Company's condensed consolidated financial statements in conformity with GAAP requires management to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of expenses during the reporting periods.
-Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the recognition of research and development expenses and equity-based compensation.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, estimates related to revenue recognition, the recognition of research and development expenses and equity-based compensation.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
+Actual results could differ from the Company's estimates.

 The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including clinical trials and employee-related amounts, will depend on future developments that are highly uncertain, including new information that may emerge concerning COVID-19 and the actions taken to contain it or treat its impact.
 The Company has made estimates of the impact of COVID-19 within its financial statements and there may be changes to those estimates in future periods.
 Actual results could differ from the Company's estimates.